Your IT & Tech Mates

 Fraud prevention, referral tracking and integrity records

-Where reasonably necessary, we may collect and use referral identifiers, timestamps, account events, device/browser indicators, IP indicators, payment confirmations, communication records and other integrity signals to support service delivery, referral attribution, commission review, fraud prevention, dispute handling, chargeback defence, security, safety and legal compliance.
+Where reasonably necessary, we may collect and use referral details, timestamps, account events, device, browser and IP information, payment confirmations, communication records and other risk indicators to support service delivery, referral attribution, commission review, fraud prevention, dispute handling, chargeback defence, security, safety and legal compliance.

 We do not sell personal information.
 Integrity records are used to protect customers, referrers, ambassadors, providers, partners, staff, payment systems and Your IT & Tech Mates services.